fengalin/media-toc/README.md

 4. Click on `Export`.
 When the export is complete, a new file with the same name as your media and ending with `.toc.mkv` will be created in the media's folder.

-## Split the audio stream into wave files, one file per chapter
+## Split the audio stream into Flac or Wave files, one file per chapter

 Currently, only the first audio stream can be exported.